April 18th in history:

 One of the most powerful men in the history of Hollywood started his career modestly in Massachusetts on this day in 1907, when Louis B. Mayer opened his first movie theater in Haverhill.
 Mayer started making movies before long, and in less than 20 years, became the head of Metro-Goldwyn-Mayer.
 Both of his daughters married movie producers, with David O. Selznick becoming a son-in-law of Mayer.

-November 28th is also the birthday of two-time Oscar host Jon Stewart (1962), best known as the host/anchor of “The Daily Show.”
+November 28th is also the birthday of two-time Oscar host Jon Stewart (1962), best known as the former host/anchor of “The Daily Show.”

 October 21 in history: